Ian Wilson (author): Jesus: The Evidence

-During the early 1980s Wilson’s film producer associate David Rolfe gained the backing from the UK’s TV channel Channel 4 for a three-part fact-finding documentary series entitled Jesus: The Evidence.
-Invited to write the book to accompany the series, Wilson accepted the assignment, though found himself increasingly at variance with the production TV team on how certain elements were handled.
-In the event, although the TV series became widely slammed for sensationalist gimmicks such as exploding statues, Wilson’s deliberately more even-handed and respectful treatment of the literary and archaeological evidence was well received, even The Jewish Gazette describing it as 'a very good book, dispassionate, terse and compelling'.
-Again published on both sides of the Atlantic, it would stay in print as a paperback for much of the rest of the century.
+During the early 1980s Wilson’s associate David Rolfe gained backing from British media outlet Channel 4 for a three-part fact-finding documentary series entitled Jesus: The Evidence.
+Invited to write the book to accompany the series, Wilson accepted the assignment, although he clashed with the TV production team on how certain elements were handled, like an exploding statue staged for the series.